PeqNP/life-is-study/courses/computer-science/grade-01/01-introduction.md

 > Teacher: Help the student write the logic for the first test

-> Tip: Tapping the ⏵ button can be cumbersome.
-You can re-run your last test by holding `Control` + `Option` + `Command` + `g`.
+> Tip: If tapping the ⏵ button is too cumbersome, you can re-run your last test by holding `Control` + `Option` + `Command` + `g`.

+### What's Next?

 Once you make all of the tests pass in the lesson, you can move to the next lesson.

-Once all lessons are finished, you have passed Grade 1 Computer Science!
+Once all lessons are finished, you have passed Grade 1 and can move on to Grade 2!